-The OSCE consists of 17 - 18 consecutive stations (16 live plus 1 -2 rest stations) of 5 minutes duration each with a 1 minute break between stations.
+The OSCE consists of 18 consecutive stations of 5 minutes duration each with a 1 minute break between stations.
+The marks from 16 of these contribute to the final mark for the candidate whilst the other two are used as test stations for new questions.

-A candidate may score a maximum of 20 marks at each station, and the sum of the mark at every station produces their final score.
-This is compared against a target score created by use of Limen referencing based on the Angoff score (pass-mark) of each of the individual stations.
+A candidate may score up to 20 marks at each station, and the sum of their marks at every station produces their final score.
+This is compared against a target score created by use of Limen referencing on each of the individual stations.